Free AI lip-sync video generator | Create talking avatars

 Engage your audience with realistic AI lip-sync

 HeyGen’s Lip Sync AI makes dubbing and multilingual video creation simple.
-The AI analyses your audio and syncs every frame to produce smooth, natural lip movement that matches speech.
+The AI analyzes your audio and syncs every frame to produce smooth, natural lip movement that matches speech.

 ✓ Perfectly matched speech and lips: Advanced AI aligns lip motion with audio for accurate, realistic results.